easydatapy/easydata/docs/getting_started.rst

 Creating Model
 ==============

-In this example we will use following html:
+We will use following html in examples bellow:

 .. code-block:: python